Procession Fire Spectacle

 2030: Sunday, 10 March

-When does the Chienbäse parade start?
+What time does the Chienbäse procession start?

-The parade starts at 7.15 pm.
+The procession begins at 7:15 pm.

-Where does the Chienbäse take place?
+Where does the Chienbäse procession take place?

 Where can I park my car?